2020 PUSH Gala

 Following his adventurous spirit and love of nature, Colin began working for the National Park Service in 2014.
 As a Project Manager, he guides planning projects, some of them supporting accessibility initiatives to improve visitor spaces and programs at parks.
 He frequently travels for work and pleasure, routinely defies stereotypes placed on individuals with high injuries, and often laughs.

 Since 2016, with support from Craig therapists Joe Fangman and Amy Shaw, Colin has led a biweekly class focused on independent lifestyles for patients with high spinal cord injuries.
+He also volunteers as a mentor with Craig's peer program.

 The Buschling Family